robinmetral/garden/frameworks-can-be-limiting.md

+---
+tags: [to-create]
+---

 # Frameworks Can Be Limiting

-#ToCreate

 Going from a passive to an active stance is hard because we are wired to dislike change, we're scared to show ourselves to the world, and more.